 Plan your adventures in Bend around an array of excursions with Wanderlust Tours, an eco-tourism provider incorporating sustainable practices and low-impact experiences into all their trips.
 Other notable green recreation providers include Tumalo Creek Kayak & Canoe and Ouzel Outfitters, specializing in human-powered vacations exploring the great waterways of Central Oregon.

 Bend also has an exceptional selection of small grocery stores offering local and organic options.
 Head to Newport Avenue Market, where free-range meats, imported cheese, and even sushi made on-site will appeal to the most discerning foodie.
-If you’re here in the summer, don’t miss the Bend Farmers Market every Wednesday afternoon in downtown Bend and every Friday afternoon at Mountain View High School.
+If you’re here in the summer, don’t miss the Bend Farmers Market every Wednesday afternoon in downtown Bend and every Thursday afternoon at Whole Foods.

 GREEN LODGING & RESTAURANTS IN BEND, OREGON